dgomes/pyipma/README.md

 ## Changelog

+* 3.0.0 - Backend fully rewritten, but keeping backward compatibility at interface level
 * 2.1.5 - Better logging and code formated with black
 * 2.1.0 - Sea Forecast
 * 2.0.5 - Look for previous observations when no temperature/humidity available